Bob Anderson (wrestler): Coaching career

 Shortly after his fall in the world championships, he became a coach.
 He coached his first competition in Mexico City leading his team to a team title.
 In 1978, Anderson traveled to Brazil, also leading two national teams to victory in the Sambo tournament.
 During this time, Anderson trained Rolls Gracie, whom he would teach techniques like the Americana Arm Bar.
 In 1984 Anderson was an assistant coach for a 3rd-placing national wrestling team in the Olympics held in Los Angeles.
 He was also a 1996 US Olympic Team Greco-Roman wrestling coach.

 In 2003, he became the World Masters Wrestling Champion at 211 lbs.
 Anderson has also trained wrestlers such as Rulon Gardner, Dan Henderson, Heath Sims, and Randy Couture.
 Within the sport of wrestling, Anderson is a longtime champion, coach, and mentor.
 Every other year Anderson would host camps for wrestlers.

-In 2009, he earned the Lifetime Service to Wrestling award by the National Wrestling Hall of Fame California chapter.
+In 2009, he earned the Lifetime Service to Wrestling award by the National Wrestling Hall of Fame California chapter and later the California Wrestling Hall of Fame in 2018.